mkang315/ASF-YOLO/README.md

 # Official ASF-YOLO
 This is the source code for the paper, "ASF-YOLO: A Novel YOLO Model with Attentional Scale Sequence Fusion for Cell Instance Segmentation" accepted by the Image and Vision Computing (IMAVIS), of which I am the first author.
-The paper is available to view on [the journal](https://www.sciencedirect.com/science/article/pii/S0262885624001616) or [arXiv](https://arxiv.org/pdf/2312.06458.pdf).
+The paper is available to view on [journal](https://www.sciencedirect.com/science/article/pii/S0262885624001616) or [arXiv](https://arxiv.org/pdf/2312.06458.pdf).

 ## Model
 The model configuration (i.e., network construction) file is asf-yolo.yaml in the directory [./models/segment](https://github.com/mkang315/ASF-YOLO/blob/main/models/segment).